OpenEdition/oai-openedition/docs/source/qdc.rst

 * ``<dcterms:hasFormat scheme="TEI">``: link to structured  XML-TEI Full text (suitable for republication and text and dat mining)
 * ``<dcterms:hasFormat scheme="BASICTEI">``: link to full text in the "basicTEI" format witch provide metadata of the document in TeiHeader and raw text in the body section (suitable for text indexing).

 .. note :: Access to Full text in TEI and Raw text format is only available for authorized IP address (OpenEdition partners).
-More infos :ref:`tei`
+More infos :ref:`tei_v1`

 **Example:** https://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:geocarrefour/10121&metadataPrefix=qdc